d3kryption/narrative-documentation/docs/quests-and-dialogue/installation/index.md

 ![Plugins folder 2](/img/installed_plugins_folder_2.jpg)

-Make sure to enable Narrative 3 and Narrative Common UI by going to edit->Plugins, and checking the box next to Narrative 3 and Narrative Common UI. (you may have to restart Unreal)
+Make sure to enable Narrative 3 and Narrative Common UI by going to edit -> Plugins, and checking the box next to Narrative 3 and Narrative Common UI. (you may have to restart Unreal)

 ![Installed plugins](/img/installed_plugins.jpg)

-We are now ready to use Narrative.
+We are now ready to configure Narrative.